aeternity/aesophia/docs/sophia_features.md

   entrypoint sound() = "Cat sound"
 ```

-Contract interfaces can extend other interfaces, the extended interface has to
+Contract interfaces can extend other interfaces.
+An extended interface has to
-declare all the entrypoints from the parent interface, and it can have
+declare all entrypoints from every parent interface.
-additional entrypoints added to it.
 All the declarations in the extended
-interface must match (have the same type) with the declarations from the parent
+interface must have the same type as the declarations from the parent
 interface.

 ```